dcoai/nftables/README.md

 {:ok, json_response} = NFTables.Port.call(pid, json_cmd)
 ```

+Visit the [NFTables.Port](https://github.com/dcoai/nftables_port) project page for details.
+Take some time to review the [Security](https://github.com/dcoai/nftables_port/dev_docs/security.md) document found there.

 ### NFTables

+NFTables.Port takes JSON requests and passes them on to nftables.
+The Elixir NFTables library is a set of tools to query and build rule sets which can be applied via NFTables.Port.

-NFTables is an elixir library, which builds expressions (as Elixir Maps), which can be converted to JSON and passed to the NFTables_Port for processing by libnftables.
+is an Elixir library, which builds expressions (as Elixir Maps), which can be converted to JSON and passed to the NFTables_Port for processing by libnftables.
 This library allows for constructing Tables, Chains, Sets, Rules, etc... in a composable elixer way

 **Generate JSON using NFTables library**